anisanazim/ACIS-iChatBio/docs/DevelopmentGuide.md

 When modifying or extending the system, keep in mind:

-- Generic common names may not resolve (e.g., “kangaroo” vs “Red Kangaroo”).
+- Generic common names may not resolve (e.g., "kangaroo" vs "Red Kangaroo").
-- The planner may occasionally pick a facet-based tool instead of a count-based tool for ambiguous “how many” queries.
+- The planner may occasionally pick a facet-based tool instead of a count-based tool for ambiguous "how many" queries.
-- Temporal extraction can miss nuanced phrases (e.g., “from 2020 onward”).
+- Temporal extraction can miss nuanced phrases (e.g., "from 2020 onward").
-- Comparison queries (e.g., “compare koalas and wombats”) are not yet fully supported.
+- Comparison queries (e.g., "compare koalas and wombats") are not yet fully supported.
 - Cache is in-memory per agent instance and does not persist across restarts.

 Design new features and prompts with these constraints in mind, or plan incremental improvements to address them.